naxo100/PISKa/Home.md

 `%link: 'link_name' 'compartmentA' <-> 'compartmentB' $1`

 where agents in both compartment can move in any direction.

+*The unit of time is defined in the model by the rates, it can be seconds, weeks, years, etc.

 ###Transport:
 The transport defines a rate of agents per unit of time traveling in a link.
 To set a rate of 1.3 to agent 'agentA()' in a link called 'link_name' we write